Spanish Ham with Olives and Oranges

 - 2 oranges

 - 1/4 cup imported green olives, such as Provencal, pitted

 - 1/2 small shallot, sliced into very thin rounds

 - Pinch of freshly ground black pepper

 - 1 round loaf of country bread (about 1 pound and 10 inches in diameter)

 - 8 very thin slices serrano ham (about 2 ounces)

 Remove zest from a quarter of 1 orange, cut zest into very thin strips, and set aside.

 Cut away peel and pith of oranges and separate segments, removing white membranes.
 Cut segments into 1/2-inch pieces, and place in a small bowl.
 Coarsely chop olives, and add to oranges.
 Add shallot, olive oil, orange juice, vinegar, salt, and pepper; toss to combine.

-Cut bread into four wedges.
-Split one wedge crosswise with your hands (set remaining bread aside for another use), separating the top and bottom crusts.
-Tear each half into four chunks, and arrange on a serving plate.
+Cut bread into 4 wedges.
+Split 1 wedge crosswise with your hands (set remaining bread aside for another use), separating the top and bottom crusts.
+Tear each half into 4 chunks, and arrange on a serving plate.
 Place a slice of ham, folding or rolling it if necessary, on each piece of bread, and spoon about 1 tablespoon of the orange mixture on top.
 Sprinkle with zest, and serve.